ProcessEight/alan-storm-magento-2-ui-components/README.md

 With the new data we set on the mock, the test succeeds.

+Using the `@magentoDataFixture` annotation means that the fixture and the test are run inside a transaction.
+Once the test finishes, the transaction is rolled back, so we don't need to do any cleanup (like deleting the customers we created).

+If you want to run a test inside a transaction without using fixtures, you can use the `@magentodbIsolation enabled` annotation instead.

 ## Sources
 * [Running Unit Tests in the CLI](http://devdocs.magento.com/guides/v2.1/test/unit/unit_test_execution_cli.html)
 * [Running Unit Tests in PHPStorm](http://devdocs.magento.com/guides/v2.1/test/unit/unit_test_execution_phpstorm.html)